Mobile deals with free gifts – everything you need to know

-So how do you get a hold of one of these gifts?
-Well, it varies, but generally speaking you'll need to follow the following steps.
+So how do you get one of these free gifts?
+Well, it varies, but generally speaking you'll need to follow the steps listed below.
 Pay attention, though, because it's rarely as easy as just getting the deal and waiting for your free gift.

 - Choose a phone – The obvious one.
 Hopefully you already have your heart set on a particular handset or at the very least a particular brand.
 Otherwise, you’ve got your work cut out for you, because there are literally thousands of options to choose from.
 Once you've selected a brand and a phone from the list at the top of this page, you can then select a provider and the type of gift you would like.
-Bear in mind that if the table shows no results it means the handset/provider/gift type combination you are looking for is not available
+Bear in mind that if the table shows no results it means the combination of handset, provider, gift type you are looking for is not available

-- Sign up to your chosen deal – Once you've selected the deal you want, just click through to be taken to the webpage where you can buy it
+- Sign up to your chosen deal – Once you've selected the deal you want, just click through to be taken to the webpage where you can sign up for it

 - Wait – Once you are up and running with your new contract handset, you will usually have to wait till the cooling off/cancellation period expires before you receive your gift.
 This is usually 14 days, though some providers will make you wait longer.
 A 30-day wait is quite common

-- Claim it! – Many free gift, voucher and/or cashback offers will not automatically arrive in your bank account or at your doorstep.
+- Claim it! – Many free gifts, vouchers and/ or cashback offers will not automatically arrive in your bank account or on your doorstep.
 You will need to remember to go and manually claim your freebie.
 The reason providers do this is it saves them money – a lot of people simply forget to claim.
 Don't be one of them

 Which providers offer free gifts?

-This is where you will get the deal direct from the provider, and as such the free gift or voucher will also come directly from them.
+This is where you will get the deal directly from the provider, and as such the free gift or voucher will also come directly from them.

-- BT Mobile – You'll often find cashback vouchers in the shape of a BT Reward card as the main freebie offered here.
-It's a pre-loaded Mastercard, so you can spend it anywhere
+- BT Mobile – You'll often find cashback vouchers in the shape of a BT Rewards card as the main freebie offered here.
+It's a preloaded Mastercard, so you can spend it anywhere

 - EE – At the time of writing, EE has a few small free gift offers available including Galaxy Buds Pro, Chromebook 4, or 6 months free Apple Music on select contracts.
 It’s less common to find this sort of thing on EE than it is with some other providers

 - O2 – Will occasionally offer cashback, smart watches, and even incentives to use their O2 Recycle Extra initiative on some phones.
 As with all these providers, it's worth checking out what's available on the day

-- Three – Occasionally offers cashback or vouchers.
-Also allows you to bundle in various bluetooth headphones, usually the matching brand to the phone, though you will pay extra for that, so it's not really 'free'.
+- Three – Occasionally offers cashback or voucher and also allows you to bundle in various bluetooth headphones, usually the matching brand to the phone, though you will pay extra for that, so it's not really 'free'.
 At the time of writing, there are quite a few offers for cashback on handset trade-ins, and a free Disney+ subscription and select plans.

 - Sky Mobile – Had a couple of different offers on at the time of writing.
 Some small cashback vouchers and free accessories with some phones.
 As with the rest, you'll need to check what's available on the day

-- Virgin Mobile – Had a few small cashback offers on at the time of writing.
+- Virgin Mobile – Had a few devices, accessories and Disney+ subscription offers on at the time of writing.
 Like Three there were also various ways to bundle your phone with accessories or even with a tablet computer.
 These bundles cannot be classed as 'free' however – they're just a better-value way you can get a hold of both items

-- Vodafone – There were no free gift offers available directly from Vodafone at the time of writing, including free Galaxy Buds Pro and various Google Play vouchers.
+- Vodafone – There were limited free gift offers available directly from Vodafone at the time of writing, including free Galaxy Buds Pro and various Google Play vouchers.
 Its special offers revolve largely around bonus data

-These are either high street retail outlets (E.G. Carphone Warehouse) which stock phone deals from all sorts of providers, or purely online comparison sites such as Mobiles.co.uk.
+These are either well-known retail outlets (e.g. Currys) which stock phone deals from all sorts of providers, or purely online comparison sites such as Mobiles.co.uk.

 - e2save – Similarly, e2save offers third-party gifts with the mobile deals it offers, so make sure you double check the price with and without the free gift included to ensure it is truly free